Predictive Low Rank Matrix Learning under Partial Observations: Mixed-Projection ADMM: Computational Results

-\item The runtime of Algorithm \ref{alg:ADMM} is competitive with that of the other methods.
+\item {The runtime of Algorithm \ref{alg:ADMM} is competitive with that of the other methods.
 The runtime of Algorithm \ref{alg:ADMM} is less than of Soft-Impute and Iterative-SVD but greater than that of Fast-Impute.
 Table \ref{tbl_lrml4:D_time} illustrates that ScaledGD was the fastest performing method, however its solutions were of the lowest quality.
-The runtime of Algorithm \ref{alg:ADMM} and ScaledGD grows with $d$ while Fast-Impute, Soft-Impute and iterate SVD are constant with $d$ which should be expected as these methods do not act on the side information matrix $\bm{Y}$.
+The runtimes of Algorithm \ref{alg:ADMM}, Fast-Impute-Side and ScaledGD grow with $d$ while Fast-Impute, Soft-Impute and iterate SVD are constant with $d$ which should be expected as these methods do not act on the side information matrix $\bm{Y}$.
+The runtime of Fast-Impute-Side exhibits particularly poor scaling behavior relative to the other methods as $d$ increases.}

 \item Figure \ref{fig_lrml4:synthetic_D_timing} illustrates that the computation of the solution for \eqref{opt_lrml4:P_prob} is the computational bottleneck in the execution of Algorithm \ref{alg:ADMM} in this set of experiments, followed next by the computation of the solution to \eqref{opt_lrml4:U_prob}.
 The solution times for \eqref{opt_lrml4:U_prob}, \eqref{opt_lrml4:V_prob} and \eqref{opt_lrml4:Z_prob} appear constant as a function of $d$.
 This is consistent with the complexity analysis from Section \ref{sec_lrml4:admm} which found that the solve time for \eqref{opt_lrml4:P_prob} is linear in $d$ while the solve time for the $3$ other subproblems are independent of $d$. \end{enumerate}